TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

 Instead of printing the output at the end of the profile run, you can save the results to a file by specifying a filename to the :func:`run` function::

-   import cProfile
+   agiza cProfile
-   import re
+   agiza re
    cProfile.run('re.compile("foo|bar")', 'restats')

-The :class:`pstats.Stats` class reads profile results from a file and formats them in various ways.
+The :class:`pstats.Stats` kundi reads profile results kutoka a file and formats them in various ways.

 The files :mod:`cProfile` and :mod:`profile` can also be invoked as a script to